adamjmurray/mtk/README.md

      rake spec

-Test with all supported versions of Ruby (requires [rvm](https://rvm.beginrescueend.com/), MRI 1.8.7, YARV 1.9.2, and JRuby 1.6.3):
+Test with all supported versions of Ruby (requires [rvm](https://rvm.beginrescueend.com/), YARV 1.9.3, and JRuby 1.6.7):

      rake spec:all